utopia-foss/utopia/doc/frontend/plotting/uni_and_mv_plots.rst

       one_more_param2: {idx: [0, 10, 20]}    # select multiple by index

 The fields ``data`` and ``std`` are then made available to the ``mv_data`` argument to the plotting function.

+To access the **default universe configuration** for such a multiverse plot, use ``dm['multiverse'].pspace.default``.
+Be aware that it contains only *default* values for all sweep dimensions; as the sweep values are different for each universe, the sweep parameters only make sense in the context of the selected data: you find them as coordinates of ``mv_data``.

 For further documentation, see the functions invoked by ``MultiversePlotCreator``, ``ParamSpaceGroup.select`` and :py:meth:`paramspace.paramspace.ParamSpace.activate_subspace`: